WELCOME TO MY WEBSITE

 Modern day detectives in fiction are generally larger than life characters.
 Sometimes dysfunctional.
 Most times alcoholic or close to being one, with a failed or failing marriage.
 And when you think about it to a certain degree the problems of one fictional detective can be a crystallising of the problems of many police officers, but not all the same time and not just one!

 Blind Murder is different in that it uses a road policing officer, reluctantly getting himself involved in things he shouldn’t with a detective, with consequences that will affect the rest of his life, (I won’t say any more in case you haven’t read it).
 Jake Jordan’s problems continue in the second in the series, ‘Driving Dead,’ published in January 2019.

 But what of the future?

 Stephen realises that the days in front of him are shorter than the ones behind and sometimes seems to be in a hurry to write as much as he can.
 But his MA slowed him down (hence having to wait so long for ‘Driving Dead’), and it has taught him that plot, character, structure, setting and point of view, are as important as just getting the story on the page.

 He has plans to turn his first book into a TV series with ideas for a stage play, based on a true incident he attended as a cop.
-Audio versions of both books is another idea for the future, but at this time the book he wrote for his MA, originally entitled, ‘Kill-Switch,’ which has now been re-titled ‘Purple One-Five’ is currently being edited ready to push out to agents and publishers in the new year.
+Audio versions of both books is another idea for the future, but at this time the book he wrote for his MA, originally entitled, ‘Kill-Switch,’ which has now been re-titled ‘Crimson Dragon’ is still being edited ready to push out to agents and publishers soon.